-1 to 3 initialise the Lists of Elements that are associated to each state of the EATS.
+In Algorithm 1, we describe the procedure for formally building our Extended Annotated Transition System.
+Lines 1 to 3 initialise the Lists of Elements that are associated to each state of the EATS.
 The loop in (line 4) iterates all partial traces, whilst in line 5 we obtain the associated state to each partial trace.
 Then, we store the attribute values in the element (lines 7-19), according to Def.
 14. The element is completed by adding the remaining time of the partial trace (line 10) and stored in the list associated to the current state (line 11).
-The procedure is repeated throughout all the partial traces in the EATS and, finally, the Extended Annotated Transition System is returned.
+The procedure is repeated throughout all the partial Algorithm 1 Construction of an Extended Annotated Transition System (EATS)